BackTable / ENT / Article

 Increasing the Odds of Free Flap Surgery Success

-The pre-operative interview assesses the risk of flap failure.
+The pre-operative interview assesses the risk of free flap surgery failure.
 Clotting disorders, poor nutrition, and cigarette smoking all increase the risk of poor surgical outcomes.
 Inquiring about diagnosed hypercoagulable states (e.g. Factor V Leiden) identifies cases that require heparin intra- and post-operatively.
 Nutritional status should be appraised, and nasogastric or gastric tube placement considered for the most malnourished patients.
 Most cancer patients manifest malnutrition to some degree, so surgery should only be deferred if nutritional status is severe enough to inhibit wound healing.
 Current smoking also impairs wound healing, but should not delay cancer surgery.

 [Dr. Gopi Shah]